testable/node-script-utils/README.md

   });
 });

-if (isLocal) {
+if (fireNow) {
-	// trigger the event when run locally for testing events.emit('my-event', 'MSFT');
+	// trigger the event when smoke testing or run locally for testing events.emit('my-event', 'MSFT');
 }
 ```